Improved simulation of quantum circuits dominated by free fermionic operations: Phase-sensitive FLO simulation

 A key result we will employ is the following lemma, which is an example of a Cartan's (or ``$KAK$'' type) decomposition. \begin{lem} For any FLO unitary $U$ there exist two passive FLO unitaries $K_1, K_2\in\mathcal{K}$ and one anti-passive FLO unitary $A\in\mathcal{A}$ such that

-\end{lem} The proof of the above decomposition can be found in Appendix~\ref{app:Cartans-decomp}.
+\end{lem} The proof of the above decomposition can be found in Appendix~\ref{app:Cartans-decomp} and a practical (runtime $\order{n^3}$) method for obtaining the decomposition in Lemma~\ref{lem:app-recovering-phases}.
 There is a deep and powerful theory of such decompositions underlying much of the structure of Lie groups and symmetric spaces~\cite{HelgasonGifGeomLieGroupAndSym,KnappLieGroupsBeyond}.
 Here, however, we will use almost none of this theory, and instead rely on explicit matrix computations.

 Note that $A\in\mathcal{A}$ is a product of $\order{n}$ commuting operators of the form